rexrainbow/phaser3-rex-notes/docs/docs/ui-titlelabel.md

 ## Introduction

-A container with an icon, title, text, and background.
+A container with title, text in two rows, and an icon, background.

 - Author: Rex
 - Game object